 This feature is a great way for kids to get an early start on learning about money and becoming financially literate.

-Parents can see which money lessons their kids are on and track their progress through the parent app.
+Parents can see which money lessons their kids are taking and track their progress through the parent app.

-When you sign up for Mydoh, you get a 30-day free trial.
-After that, you pay a small monthly subscription fee.
+In the past, when you signed up for Mydoh, you received a 30-day free trial, after which you paid a small monthly subscription fee.

 Is Mydoh Legit?